Cherokee Place Names, Part 10

 Suwanee: “Suwani,” the name of a Cherokee town near the present Suwanee, Georgia.
 The word is not Cherokee, and the town had been taken from the Creeks.
 Both Creeks and Cherokee claimed a wide strip across Georgia, and, since neither side was able to enforce its claim, for a time there were towns of both tribes within the strip.
 The Suwanee River, famous as the “Swanee River” of song, has the same name origin.

 Judaculla Rock is a large soapstone outcrop near Cullowhee, North Carolina; it is covered with incised and scratched markings of various shapes, not seemingly arranged in any order, and of wholly unknown meaning.
 The markings, the best known petroglyphs in the state, are somewhat similar to those found at Track Rock Gap [q.v.].
+In April 2016, the rock was senselessly vandalized.
 On older maps, the name was spelled Juttaculla, and nearby is a “bald” of some 100 or so acres which is called Judaculla Old Fields.
 The name is the result of English attempts at Tsul’kalu, a mythological and supernatural slant-eyed giant.
 Tsul’kalu can be translated “he has them leaning [or slanted].”
 According to legend, Tsul’kalu, who had seven toes on each foot, made the marks when he jumped up or down from his fields.
+The proper pronunciation of Judaculla is JOOdah-KULLa, the first syllables pronounced like the Biblical name Judah, which is why the modern spelling is better than the old.
+The first u in the old word Tsul’kalu has the long u sound as in school.